WilomanCZ/Volume-Steps-Plus---Magisk-Module/README.md

 # Volume Steps+ 1.1.2 for Magisk 17.0++

 ## Requirements
-  -Magisk 17.0 or higer
+- Magisk 17.0 or higer
-  -if module do not work for you try install - BusyBox Magisk Module
+- If module do not work for you try install - BusyBox Magisk Module

 ## Description
-Raises the Volume Step counts to
+### Raises the Volume Step counts to
 - In Call Volume:	10 (callsteps)
 - Media Volume:		25 (mediasteps)
 - Set Safe Media Bypass to True